 2009 – 2012 City of Los Angeles, Community Redevelopment Agency, Cultural Arts.
 Open ended project of various mural projects and consultation projects (assessments) in partnership with fine art handlers Cooke’s Crating.

-2010 – 2014 Mount of Transfiguration, Ogden Temple of Church of Jesus Christ of Latter-day Saints, Ogden, Utah.
+2010 – 2014 Murals at an undisclosed location for the Corporation of the President, Ogden, Utah.
 12’ x 15 approx oil on fabric marouflaged to wall.
 Removed mural from wall due to demolition.
 Clean, consolidate, prepare for reinstallation into new building.
 Store for client for 4 years until new building was ready.
 Installed into new space directly in the wall in 2014.

 2010 Don Quijote Mural Study by Channing Peake, Westmont College, Santa Barbara, CA. Oil on fabric mounted.
 Extensive flaking, dirty paint surface, holes.